Liturgical-Calendar/liturgy-components-php/README.md

 (currently hosted at https://litcal.johnromanodorazio.com/api/dev/).

 ## Installing the package
-Installing the package in your project is as simple as `composer install liturgical-calendar/components`.
+Installing the package in your project is as simple as `composer install liturgical-calendar/components --no-dev`.

 Include in your project with `include_once 'vendor/autoload.php';` (adjust the path to vendor/autoload.php accordingly).